Fortnite Season 8 release date – Season 8 map changes, skins, Battle Pass info, theories

 Fortnite Season 8 map changes

 Rumours of what the overarching theme of Season 8 might be were also kickstarted by the appearance of a mysterious giant sphere of ice, poised in the sky just above Polar Peak, within which the Ice King resided for a short time.
-Just this past weekend, an in-game event witnessed by many thousands of players simultaneously saw the Ice King emerge from his icy bubble and cast an ice storm which blanketed the entire map in snow, and unleashed icy versions of the zombies we last saw around Halloween of 2018 across the island.
+Back in January, an in-game event witnessed by many thousands of players simultaneously saw the Ice King emerge from his icy bubble and cast an ice storm which blanketed the entire map in snow, and unleashed icy versions of the zombies we last saw around Halloween of 2018 across the island.
 If you missed it, take a look at these cinematic shots caught by Reddit user “savage_star_gaming” below.

-All this points to one thing: fire and ice both have major roles to play in the coming weeks.
-The Ice Storm was predicted by a great many people after the sphere first appeared, and we believe this only consolidates our theory that Season 8 will bring a great deal of water to the map as the ice and snow thaws away in the transition from Winter to Spring.
-It may even be that the eggs hatch in the next in-game event, and fire-breathing dragons cause the island to thaw into its Season 8 form in a matter of seconds.
+Since this time the snow and ice has thawed back to cover just less than half the island.
+But regardless, all this points to one thing: fire and ice both have major roles to play in the coming weeks.
+The Ice Storm was predicted by a great many people after the sphere first appeared, and we believe this only consolidates our theory that Season 8 will bring a great deal of water to the map as the rest of the ice and snow thaws away in the transition from Winter to Spring.
+It may even be that the eggs hatch in the next in-game event, and fire-breathing dragons cause the island to melt into its Season 8 form in a matter of seconds.

 But, I hear you ask, if we’re to see a multitude of springs and lakes crop up across the map in Season 8, won’t this be treading on Loot Lake’s toes a little?
 And water isn’t exactly the most fun terrain to navigate through, anyway, right?